esyede/rakit/packages/docs/data/job.md

 php rakit job:run send-email
 ```

-This command will run the due jobs in the queue with that name.
-Useful for testing or manual execution.
+Runs the due jobs of one queue, for testing or a manual run.

 ### Return Value